yingxue-zhang/DS595-RL-Projects/Project3/README.md

     * what kind of loss function you used and what kind of optimizer you used.
   * Special skills: Include the skills which can improve the generation quality.
 Here are some [tips](https://arxiv.org/pdf/1710.02298.pdf) may help.
 (Optional)
   * Visualization: Learning curve of DQN.
-    * X-axis: number of time steps
+    * X-axis: number of episodes
     * Y-axis: average reward in last 30 episodes.

     <img src="https://github.com/yingxue-zhang/DS595CS525-RL-Projects/blob/master/Project3/materials/plot.png" width="60%" >